Kyle Busch Bio And Facts

 Busch moved up to the Cup Series the next season, replacing Terry Labonte behind the wheel of the No. 5 Chevrolet for Hendrick.
 His first Cup Series win came at the 2005 Sony HD 500 at California Speedway.
 After a second win at Phoenix, Busch was voted Cup Series Rookie of the Year.

-While Busch was racing full seasons in the Cup Series, he gradually began running more races in the Xfinity and Trucks series.
-In 2006 he raced a complete Xfinity Series schedule for Hendrick, and in 2008 he increased his number of Trucks Series starts considerably, driving the No. 51 Toyota for Billy Ballew Motorsports.
-While not common in NASCAR, Busch’s practice of competing in a large number of lower-tier series races while running a full Cup Series season endures today and is one of the things that distinguish him as a driver.
-His love of the Trucks Series and Xfinity Series has led Busch to start his own race team, Kyle Busch Motorsports (KBM).
+While Busch was racing full seasons in the Cup Series, he gradually began running more races in the Xfinity and Truck series.
+In 2006 he raced a complete Xfinity Series schedule for Hendrick, and in 2008 he increased his number of Truck Series starts considerably, driving the No. 51 Toyota for Billy Ballew Motorsports.
+While not common in NASCAR, Busch’s practice of competing in lower-tier series races while running a full Cup Series season endures today and is one of the things that distinguish him as a driver.
+His love of the Truck Series and Xfinity Series has led Busch to start his own race team, Kyle Busch Motorsports (KBM).

 After being released by Hendrick in 2008, Busch moved to Joe Gibbs Racing (JGR), driving the now-iconic No. 18 Toyota in both the Xfinity and Cup Series.
 Racing a full schedule in both series, he won the Xfinity Series Championship in 2009.
 After several more grueling seasons of racing in all three series, Busch finally won a Cup Series Championship in 2015.